 Legacy

 Spencer led a diverse career in British theatre between the First and Second World Wars, influencing the development of British dance in forward-looking cultural institutions of the inter-war period.
 Many of her contributions were innovative.
 Her recital dances often incorporated social and political satire and racial content, and challenged conventions of the time.
 She established dance classes for music and drama students and professionals, and choreographed ballet and opera productions in collaboration with both well-known and aspiring British composers and designers.
 She taught classes specialising in dance composition, focussing on the arrangement of steps, mime, music and design.
-Spencer’s writings provide a valuable understanding of her contribution to the relationship between choreography and music, the importance of dance to non-dancers, and the importance of dance as a collaborative art form, promoting the theory of Gesamtkunstwerk.
+Spencer’s writings provide a valuable understanding of her contribution to the relationship between choreography and music, articulate the importance of dance to non-dancers and the power of dance as a collaborative art form, and promote the theory of Gesamtkunstwerk.

 List of Works